pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 ### Add Site Environment Variables

-1. Navigate to your site dashboard and select the site you want to configure Site Environment Variables for.
+1. Navigate to your **Site Dashboard**, click **Sites**, and then select the site you want to configure Site Environment Variables for.

 1. Click **Settings** and then click **Builds**.